adjoon/qmk-ardux/users/ardux/layout/remixes/README.md

 ```
 You can open each of these to see the inputs they define.
 If you want to change these inputs, create a .def file with the same name in /remixes/combos/ directory.
 You can copy the structure from the base .def file.
 The base .def specifies to include the equivalent remix .def file if it exists.

-In order to make this work, you must define the flag to 'DISABLE_DEFAULT_XXXX_COMBOS' specified in the base .def file.
-You can add this to your remix_shared_defines.h file.
-(There are probably plenty of other places you could define it instead but this makes sense to me)
+In order to replace these successfully, you must define the flag to 'DISABLE_DEFAULT_XXXX_COMBOS' specified in the base .def file.
+You can do this in your `remix_shared_defines.h` file.
+(There are probably other places you could define it instead but this makes sense to me)

+Alternatively, see below, we can disable all the base combo files at once.
+In that case we would need to manually include any of our remix combos using `remix_combos.def`.

+## /users/ardux/combos.def
+Also (as does `layers.h`) includes `shared_defines.h` and `remix_shared_defines.h`.
+Includes all the default combo.def files from `/layout/combos/` conditionally, checks if defined 'DISABLE_ALL_DEFAULT_COMBOS' to override this.
+This way we could override all the default combos in one go, instead of using 5 different flags.

+Not sure at what point this is included, but it itself includes `remix_shared_defines.h` before checking the default combos, so again that is where I would put the above flag.

 ## /users/ardux/oled/oled.c
 Sets up OLED behaviour - haven't touched this yet, not sure about remixing it or if you just have to overwrite.
 Has caused at least one headache by expecting things to be defined which I had overwritten while remixing.
 Pay attention to layer_ids.